Definition: semiconductor diodes that emit light via electroluminescence

 A more recent development is that of LEDs based on organic semiconductors, called OLEDs (organic light-emitting diodes).
 Such devices are constructed with methods which are entirely different from those for inorganic LEDs; they are assembled from various thin elastic layers for functions like cathode and anode, transport layers, emissive layer etc.

 It is even possible to use biological materials; for example, DNA molecules can exhibit highly efficient electroluminescence.
-Such materials have a potential for cheap mass fabrication of large and mechanically flexible devices.
+Such materials have a potential for cheap mass fabrication of large and mechanically flexible devices with solution processing.
 They therefore appear to be very promising for future lighting applications.

 However, further research and development are required for improving the efficiency and the device lifetime (the latter particularly for blue OLEDs), apart from reducing the cost.
 For example, OLED-based TVs have attractive looking displays with bright colors with little dependence on viewing direction, but they are expensive and can suffer from burn-in problems related to LED degradation.